The Pitch

 Intellectual Property Office (IPO)

 The Intellectual Property Office provides information on things like trademarks, patenting and copyright.
-It also trains independent business advisers as IP auditors so they can advise SMEs on IP issues.
-The IPO has a range of online training tools.
+The IPO also has a range of online training tools.

 Be the Business